PlagueHO/LabBuilder/README.md

 * VM\SetupComplete attribute supports rooted paths.
 * DSC\ConfigFile Lab setting supports rooted paths.
 * VM\UseDifferencingBootDisk default changed to 'Y'.
+* GetModulesInDSCConfig: Returns Array of objects containing ModuleName and ModuleVersion.

 ### 0.5.0.0
 * BREKAING: Renamed Config parameter to Lab parameter to indicate the object is actually an object that also stores Lab state information.